Troubleshooting Guide

 2. Verify configuration: Review CONFIGURATION.md

-3. Check provider setup: Review provider-specific guide in providers/
+3. Check provider setup: Review provider-specific guide in providers/arrow-up-right

 4. Security check: Review SECURITY.md

-5. GitHub Issues: Search or create issue at github.com/tuannvm/oauth-mcp-proxy/issues
+5. GitHub Issues: Search or create issue at github.com/tuannvm/oauth-mcp-proxy/issuesarrow-up-right

 Common Patterns